Flame Tree Publishing: Origins

 Flame Tree was established in 1992 as The Flame Tree Publishing Company, a part-time illustrated art book and gift packaging operation by founder Nick Wells.
-In 1995 Wells left HarperCollins Publishers to turn Flame Tree into a full-time business, operating from an office in Chiswick.
+In 1995, Wells left HarperCollins Publishers to turn Flame Tree into a full-time business, operating from an office in Chiswick.
 The company name was changed to The Foundry Creative Media Company Ltd but Flame Tree Publishing was retained as the publishing imprint and brand.
 Managing Director Frances Bodiam joined in 1996.
 Wells and Bodiam continue to run the business.
 In 2012 The company name changed to Flame Tree Publishing Ltd and John Holloran and Ross Clayton of Marston Book Services Ltd invested to provide distribution and accounting services.
+In May 2023 Flame Tree left Marston to join Hachette UK Distribution.